Swaraj-Singh-30/Swaraj-Singh-30/README.md

 ## SKILLS AND EXPERIENCE 👇🏻

-Skills: REACT / JS / HTML / CSS / JAVA / PYTHON
+**Skills**: REACT / JS / HTML / CSS / JAVA / PYTHON

 - 🔭 I’m currently working on a personal project
 - 🌱 I’m currently learning React ⚛ and Typescript
 - 👯 I’m looking to collaborate on interesting projects
 - 📫 How to reach me: G-mail :- swarajsingh3020@gmail.com
 - ⚡ Fun fact: You can find me on Twitter @Swaraj_Singh__